geoffhunter/gedcom-file-processor/README.md

 Parameters used in this package are:

-GED File	The name of the GEDCOM format file to be processed.
+GED File: The name of the GEDCOM format file to be processed.
 The file should be in the location where the utility runs.

 ged_lib.py